 Example of Use #

-A simple solution to create a If Feel Wall Chip.
+A simple solution is to use an If Feel Wall chip.

-Once the If Feel Wall Chip is placed, this creates a True/False branch.
+- Once the If Feel Wall chip is placed, it creates a True/False branch.

 History #